tlberglund/gradle-liquibase-plugin/README.md

 ```

 ## Usage
+The Liquibase plugin allows you to use Liquibase to manage database updates.
+It also adds support for the the Groovy DSL, which is a much nicer way to write
-The Liquibase plugin uses the Groovy DSL syntax intended to mirror the Liquibase
+a changelog.
+The Groovy DSL syntax intended to mirror the Liquibase XML syntax
-XML syntax directly, such that mapping elements and attributes from the
+directly, such that mapping elements and attributes from the Liquibase
-Liquibase documentation to Groovy builder syntax will result in a valid
+documentation to Groovy builder syntax will result in a valid changelog.
+Hence
-changelog.
-Hence this DSL is not documented separately from the Liquibase XML
+this DSL is not documented separately from the Liquibase XML format.
+However
-format.
-However there are some minor differences or enhancements to the XML
+there are some minor differences or enhancements to the XML format, and there
-format, and there are some gaping holes in Liquibase's documentation of the XML.
+are some gaping holes in Liquibase's documentation of the XML.
+Those holes are
-Those holes are filled, and differences explained in the documentation on the
+filled, and differences explained in the documentation on the
 [Groovy Liquibase DSL](https://github.com/tlberglund/groovy-liquibase) project
 page.
+To use the Groovy DSL, simply specify a ```changeLogFile``` that ends in
+.groovy.
+For those who prefer XML, JSON, or Yaml, you can use these formats by
+specifying a ```changeLogFile``` that ends in the appropriate extension.

 The Liquibase plugin is meant to be a light weight font end for the Liquibase
 command line utility.
 When the liquibase plugin is applied, it creates a